donmccurdy/zstddec-wasm/README.md

 const decompressedArray = decoder.decode( compressedArray, uncompressedSize );
 ```

 > **Limitations:** The decoder may fail with the error `wasm function signature contains illegal type` when the `uncompressedSize` is not known in advance and given to the `decode()` method.
-This is presumably a bug in the WASM bindings, which I am not yet sure how to fix.
+To avoid this, ZSTD's streaming decompression functions should be used, which are not yet implemented in this library.

 ## Contributing